 The word “Personality” originates from the Greek; “Persona“, meaning Mask, Personas were the names given to actors in theatre plays.
 The thespians wore white masks during the entire performance.
 The only way to recognize which actor was playing who was by the sound of their voice, hence the Greek “-Sona” for sound.
 Personalities are bogus, it’s your character that carries substance.

 Personalities are social facades imposed from the outside, a social sophistication, they are masks we choose to wear around certain people.
 Renowned psychologist Carl Jung described personalities as: “the mask or appearance one presents to the world.”

 Each mask comes with it’s own duties, it’s own social etiquette of what you’re allowed to say or do in front of your social relation with that person.

 Characters are what dictate your core values, your principals, your will power, your morals and courage.
-It is only experienced when you’re alone in solitude or when you’ve developed Soleoneo, the capacity to preserve your inner solitude, your genuine personal aloneness even among others.
+Characters can only be found alone in Solitude, or when you undergo the process of Involution, the inner evolution of the heart, mind and soul.

 Characters are raw, wild, strong with tremendous power.
 Once you see through the fallacy of personalities, you come to experience the moments when you’re not wearing a mask laden with obligations and responsibilities.
 You come to see the times when you can be entirely authentic and genuine to yourself; pick your nose, Google taboo questions, pee on your feet in the shower.
 All of this is in complete solitude, or with someone you entirely trust and be unmasked with.
 This all happens when you find your identity in your character and not your personality.
 We are all originally nobodies, we only become somebody’s when there’s others that judge us or we make comparisons with, resulting in a chaotic state of affairs of misunderstandings, insecurities, inhibitions and repressions.